Chiefs, 49ers make final preparations for Super Bowl LIV, fans clamor at Hard Rock Stadium

 While fans clamored around the stadium, the 49ers and Chiefs were nearing warm-up time before the championship.
 The Chiefs are looking for their first Super Bowl title in 50 years, while the 49ers have been ring-less since 1995.

-Kansas City and San Francisco both have injuries they’ve been dealing with for some weeks.
+Kansas City and San Francisco both have injuries they’ve been dealing with for some weeks, and the weather threatened to put a damper on the teams’ last chances to fine-tune their stratagems before suiting up.

 Although Fox News Senior Meteorologist Janice Dean said the gameday forecast is "looking spectacular" for kickoff at 6:30 p.m.
 ET., torrential rain Friday night into Saturday had forced the Chiefs to relocate their final practice to the Baptist Health Training Facility at Nova Southeastern University, according to the team’s pool report.